 Pacific Oyster Mortality Syndrome (POMS) is a disease which affects Pacific Oysters (Crassostrea gigas) and is caused by a virus called OsHV-1 micro variant.
-It causes rapid and high mortalities in farmed oysters (up to 100% within days of being detected) and can spread quickly if introduced.
+It causes rapid death and high mortality rates in farmed Pacific Oysters (up to 100% within days of being detected) and can spread quickly if introduced.

-South Australia is the last oyster growing state in Australia to remain POMS free.
-The first Australian case of POMS was recorded in 2010 in New South Wales, with the most recent outbreak detected in Tasmania in 2016.
+The first Australian case of POMS was recorded in 2010 in New South Wales, with the most recent outbreak in commercially-grown oysters detected in Tasmania in 2016.

 There are no human health implications associated with POMS, which only affects the Pacific Oyster.
 South Australia produces some of the finest Pacific oysters on the market and table oysters purchased from retailers, restaurants and fish processors are safe to eat.

 How you can help protect SA's oyster industry

 You can play a vital role in protecting South Australia’s oyster industry and the regional businesses and employment that depend on it.